General Teaching Council for Scotland: Adjudication panels, appointments and appeals

 The council has a series of panels that investigate and adjudicate cases about fitness to teach and registration of individual teachers.
 The panels consist solely of registrants and lay persons who are independent from the council and who are appointed by the Appointments Committee.
 The Appointments Committee and the Appeals Board also consist solely of appointed registrants and lay persons who are independent from the council.

-Supporting education in Scotland

-GTC Scotland performs a number of functions to support and inform the teaching profession and the wider public about Scottish education.
-It produces Teaching Scotland magazine.
-This digital publication carries a range of news articles and features about education activities across Scotland and is issued to teachers on the GTC Scotland Register.

-In addition to this, GTC Scotland holds a number of events throughout the year to promote and recognise the teaching profession.
-This includes, among many other activities, its Annual Lecture.
-The Lecture has previously been given by Annie Lennox, Lord David Puttnam, Christopher Brookmyre, Baroness Warnock and Sir Harry Burns amongst others.